talk-to-the-duck/happraisal/README.md

 ## Integration Tests

-All integration tests are grouped in the integration-test sourcet.
+All integration tests are grouped in the integration-test source directory.

 We use
-for service's integration tests the annotations @DataJpaTest and @Sql for endpoint's integration tests MockMvc and the annotation @WebMvctest
+for integration tests of services, the annotations @DataJpaTest and @Sql for integration tests of endpoints, MockMvc and the annotation @WebMvctest